 Are you a teen looking for your first job in PA?
-Or perhaps you’re a parent who’s trying to teach their child financial responsibility.
-Getting a first job is a big step, and it’s important to understand where to go to find the best, most age-appropriate jobs for these precocious, yet inexperienced, teens.
+Or a parent trying to teach your child financial responsibility?
+Getting a first job is a big step, and it’s important to understand where to go to find the best, most age-appropriate job opportunities.

 Below is a list of first job ideas for teenagers in Pennsylvania, along with a few places to get started, information on some of the working restrictions that may be placed on teens, and tips on how to make smart use of a first paycheck.

-You can get a job when you’re as young as 14 years old in Pennsylvania, though you may be wondering where you can get work.
+You can get a job when you’re as young as 14 years old in Pennsylvania, and you may be wondering how to get started.
 Any individual under age 18 must secure a work permit from their school district.
 You can get the permit before you apply for a job, but the school can revoke a permit if certain academic standards are not met.
 Minors under age 16 also must have their parents sign off to give them permission to take the job and complete certain duties.

 The state does put some restrictions on the number of hours children can work and what types of jobs they can perform.
 You’ll find rules in place for minors who want to work at:

 No minor can work as a bartender or in a potentially hazardous occupation, such as construction.
 You also, obviously, can’t work a job that requires you to drive if you haven’t obtained your driver’s license yet.
-Keep in mind that your license may have restrictions on passengers that could limit your options, too.
+Keep in mind that even if you have your license, you may have restrictions on passengers and driving hours that could limit your options.

-The state has restrictions on what times and how many hours per week students of certain ages can work.
+Pennsylvania has restrictions on what times and how many hours per week students of certain ages can work.
 You can find all of this information on the PA Child Labor Law website.
-Once you’ve established how much time you can devote to your job and received your work permit, then you can begin applying to jobs that fit your schedule.
+Once you’ve established how much time you can devote to your job and received your work permit, you can begin applying to jobs that fit your schedule.

 A great number of organizations hire teens to work for them.
 Here are a few ideas for where you can look for work: